zolatola/movie-recommender-ollama-faiss/README.md

-# CineMatch - Local AI Movie Recommender
+# Loca Movie recommendation system using AI

-Content-based movie recommendation system that runs entirely on your local machine.
+Content-based movie recommendation system that runs entirely on the local machine.
-It uses [Ollama](https://ollama.com) to generate semantic embeddings of each movie's genres + overview, ranks the catalog by cosine similarity, and can ask a local LLM to explain *why* a given movie was recommended.
+Uses [Ollama](https://ollama.com) to generate semantic embeddings of each movie's genres + overview, ranks the catalog by cosine similarity, and can ask a local LLM to explain *why* a given movie was recommended.

-No cloud APIs, no accounts, no data leaves your computer.
-If Ollama isn't running, the app automatically falls back to TF-IDF similarity so it still works; you just lose the semantic understanding and the "why this?" feature.

 ## How it works

 - **Data**: the bundled `top10K-TMDB-movies.csv` (10,000 popular movies with
   title, genre, overview, rating, etc.).
-You can swap in your own CSV with the same columns from the sidebar.
+Other movie CSV files are optional.
 - **Content-based filtering**: each movie's title + genres + overview is turned into a vector using an Ollama embedding model (`nomic-embed-text` by default).
 Recommendations are the nearest neighbors by cosine similarity — no user history or ratings-matrix needed.
 - **Two ways to search**:
-  1. *Similar to a movie* — pick a movie you like, get similar ones.
+  1. *Similar to a movie* - pick a movie you like, get similar ones.
-  2. *Describe what you want* — type a free-text vibe/plot description, it's embedded the same way and matched against the catalog.
+  2. *Describe what you want* - type a free-text plot description, it's embedded the same way and matched against the catalog.
 - **LLM explanations**: click "Why this recommendation?" on any result and a local chat model (`llama3.2` by default) writes a short, specific